-Fairfax County offers the full range of commercial real estate options.
+Fairfax County offers a full range of commercial real estate options.
 All business districts are easily accessible by rail or bus lines.

 Central Fairfax County business centers stretch along the Interstate 66 and Route 50 transit corridors from inside the Capital Beltway to the western end of the county.
 Submarkets such as Fairfax Center and Merrifield house major corporate headquarters as well as small and mid-sized technology start-ups.
 Metrorail’s Orange Line connects employees and residents to the Washington, D.C., region.

-Download our latest Real Estate Report for detailed information about lease rates for Fairfax County submarkets, or contact us.
+Visit the publications section of our website to download our latest Real Estate Report for detailed information about lease rates for Fairfax County submarkets and learn more about commercial real estate listings, or contact us.